Menachem Mendel Schneerson: Marriage and family life

 In 1923, Schneerson visited the sixth Chabad-Lubavitch Rebbe, Yosef Yitzchak Schneersohn, for the first time.
-He met the rabbi's middle daughter Chaya Mushka—they were distant cousins.
+He met the rabbi's middle daughter Chaya Mushka, who was a distant cousin.
 Sometime later, they became engaged but were not married until 1928 in Warsaw, Poland.
-Taking great pride in his son-in-law's outstanding scholarship, Yosef Yitzchak asked him to engage in learned conversation with the great Torah scholars that were present at the wedding, such as Meir Shapiro and Menachem Ziemba.
+Taking great pride in his son-in-law's outstanding scholarship, Yosef Yitzchak asked him to engage in learned conversation with the great Torah scholars present at the wedding, such as Meir Shapiro and Menachem Ziemba.
 Menachem Mendel and Chaya Mushka were married for 60 years and were childless.

 Menachem Mendel and Yosef Yitzchak were both descendants of Menachem Mendel Schneersohn, known as the Tzemach Tzedek, the third Rebbe of Chabad.
 Schneerson later commented that the day of his marriage bound the community to him and him to the community.

 In 1947, Schneerson traveled to Paris to take his mother, Chana Schneerson, back to New York City with him.
-Schneerson would visit her every day and twice each Friday and prepare her tea.
+Schneerson would visit her every day and twice each Friday to also prepare her tea.
 In 1964, Chana Schneerson died.

-On February 10, 1988, Schneerson's wife Chaya died.
-A year after the death of his wife, when the traditional year of Jewish mourning had passed, Schneerson moved into his study above the central Lubavitch synagogue on Eastern Parkway.
+On February 10, 1988, Schneerson's wife Chaya Mushka died.
+After the traditional year of Jewish mourning had passed on her Yahrzheit, the widowed Schneerson moved into his study above the central Lubavitch synagogue on Eastern Parkway.